 Unsurprisingly, Theodore Clark also denied the inerrancy and infallibility of the Bible.
 He accused inerrantists of idolatry and asserted that the belief in propositional and verbal revelation is mere scholasticism.
 He was soon to depart from New Orleans Baptist Theological Seminary, fired by seminary president Leo Eddleman in 1960.
 But Clark was not alone in his attempt to shift Christians away from an affirmation of penal substitution as the central understanding of Christ’s atonement.
 Frank Stagg, also then a professor at the New Orleans seminary, said that Clark’s problem was that he spoke too loudly.
 “I am for freedom,” Stagg wrote a colleague, “but surely we must be somewhat realistic about the people with whom we work.
 One cannot say all that he wants to say and be able to keep on talking.”

 But it was Stagg himself who would keep on talking against substitutionary atonement, even as he taught at New Orleans and beyond.
-In 1964, Stagg moved to the faculty of The Southern Baptist Theological Seminary in Louisville.
-While at each school seminary, Stagg stridently denied any penal or substitutionary character of the cross.
+In 1964 — even after the controversy — Stagg moved to the faculty of The Southern Baptist Theological Seminary in Louisville.
+While at each seminary, Stagg stridently denied any penal or substitutionary character of the cross.
 As a first semester student at Southern Seminary in 1980, my first early morning class was with Frank Stagg on the Gospel of Matthew.
 Professor Stagg repeatedly and emphatically rejected what he called “bloody cross religion.”
 He vociferously denied the necessity of the cross, insisting that “God did not have to arrange a killing at Calvary in order to forgive sin.”

 In his influential New Testament Theology (published when Stagg was still on the New Orleans faculty), Stagg stated his case clearly: “God is free to forgive.
 The Father does not need to punish the Son in order to win the right to forgive.
 Were the Father paid off, then there would be no forgiveness.
 God himself forgives, and in so doing he assumes responsibility for the sinner.”